2008–09 FC Barcelona season

 In 2008–09, FC Barcelona started a new era with a new manager, former captain and Barcelona B coach Pep Guardiola, who led the team to the first treble in Spanish football history.
-After selling off high-profiled players such as Deco and Ronaldinho, Barcelona played scintillating football throughout the season, winning the Copa del Rey, La Liga, and the UEFA Champions League.
+After selling high-profile players such as Deco and Ronaldinho, Barcelona went on to win the Copa del Rey, La Liga, and UEFA Champions League.
 This team is widely regarded as one of the greatest teams in football history.